projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 The ACRN hypervisor boots the Ubuntu Service VM automatically.

 #.
 On the target, log in to the Service VM.
-(It will look like a normal Ubuntu
+(It will look like a normal
-   session.)
+   graphical Ubuntu session.)

 #.
 Verify that the hypervisor is running by checking ``dmesg`` in the Service
    VM: